rodygosset/playlister-backend/README.md

 ## Usage

-To start the API (from this folder, and assuming it is named 'backend')
+To start the server and run the API  (from this folder, and assuming it is named 'backend')

 ```bash
 pipenv shell